 - Please remember that you’re writing for a general audience.
 Use clear and compelling prose.
 And please avoid jargon.
 If you must use it, please define it for the reader.

 - Avoid the lengthy footnotes.
-You can and should feel free to use footnotes but we prefer that you make good use of hyperlinks.
-Rather than include ten footnotes to several books, consider including fewer footnotes and a few hyperlinks directly to the books or articles you are citing.
+You can and should feel free to use footnotes but we ask that pieces contain no more than five footnotes.
+We prefer that you make good use of hyperlinks.
+Rather than including multiple footnotes to several books, consider including fewer footnotes and a few hyperlinks directly to the books or articles you are citing.
 Please use brackets to indicate the inclusion of footnotes and hyperlinks i.e. [See www.aaihs.org] OR [See The Charleston Syllabus by Chad Williams, Kidada Williams and Keisha N. Blain (University of Georgia Press, 2016)]

 - Keep the title short.
 Avoid the historian’s trend of including a very long quote in titles.
 And avoid using terms that readers will not understand (again, stay away from the jargon).
 Please note that your titles are suggestions only–the blog editors will make the final decision about all titles.